Skip to main content

 What is a Tx Object?

-Tx Objects form the foundation for the transformational pipeline.
-Represents a discrete step in the data processing pipeline, capturing business logic, structure, and source references.
+Tx Objects represent a discrete step in the transformational pipeline, capturing business logic, structure, and references.

 A Tx Object combines business logic and a customizable boilerplate template code to create the transformation from a Tx Template.

-This combination not only enhances consistency and efficiency but also reduces the likelihood of errors, as the underlying template ensures that essential elements and best practices are consistently applied across different transformations.
+This combination enhances consistency and efficiency and reduces the likelihood of errors.
+The underlying template ensures that essential elements and best practices are consistently applied across different transformations.

 Working with Tx Objects